Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 #### 4. Create a Docker container

-Docker container is an instance of an image (as in the software development world, object is an instance of a class) and it exists until you delete it.
-Thus, if you have created the containter before, skip this step.
-In this procedure, to easily identify the container, we give it a specific name (dmtbuild) during its creation, so, you can easily check if it exists in your system.
+A Docker container is an instance of an image (similar to how an object is an instance of a class in the software development world), and it exists until you delete it.
+You can therefore skip this step if you have created the container before.
+To easily identify the container, we give it a specific name (dmtbuild) when it is created so you can easily check if it exists in your system.

 ```
 docker ps -a --filter name=dmtbuild --filter ancestor=bertrand256/build-dmt:ubuntu